Willyjvp/backbone-challenge/README.md

 ### Create contact
 #### /contacts/create

-- This page create a single contact.
+- This page creates a single contact.
     - **First Name**: *required*
     - **Last Name**: *required*
     - **Phone**: *required, only number, max length 10*
     - **Email**: *required, valid email*

-* The endpoint check if the phone or email is alredy taked
+* The endpoint checks if the phone or email is alredy taken
 * An Alert will display if something went wrong

 ### Edit contact
 #### /contacts/[id]/edit

-- This page update a single contact.
+- This page updates a single contact.
     - **First Name**: *required*
     - **Last Name**: *required*
     - **Phone**: *required, only number, max length 10*
     - **Email**: *required, valid email*

 - If nothing was changed, the contact will not be modified
-* The endpoint check if the phone or email is alredy taked
+* The endpoint checks if the phone or email is already taken
 * An Alert will display if something went wrong

 ### Delete contact